yatinag/blog/index.md

 My goal here is to document the [best of my ideas](/blog/ideas).
 I aim that documenting these ideas will:

 - clarify my true beliefs
-- acknowledge ongoing concerns
-- create a timeline of progress
 - help me get feedback
 - maybe help others